Join Here | Log In

 Sympathetic nervous system:

 The SLC6A2 gene codes for a norepinephrine transporter (NET), which removes norepinephrine from the junction between sympathetic nerves.
 Norepinephrine transporter impairment is linked to depression, panic disorder, tachycardia, and POTS.[ref]
-Rare mutations in the SLC6A2 gene have strongly been linked to POTS and a more common variant increases susceptibility a little bit.
+Rare mutations in the SLC6A2 gene have been strongly linked to POTS, and a more common variant increases susceptibility a little bit.

 The GNB3 gene codes for part of a G-protein that is involved in signal transduction.
 It can impact a lot of systems in the body, including metabolism and blood pressure.
 Specifically, a common variant in GNB2 has been shown to interact with the vagus nerve in regulating blood pressure in pots.
 This variant causes “enhanced vagal withdrawal of the heart” in relation to POTS.[ref]